The Minimum Effective Dose of Intense Interval Training

 A 5-Minute Morning Protocol: Before Breakfast

 The pre-breakfast 5-minute HIIT session has specific physiological advantages worth noting.
 In a mild overnight fasting state (8–12 hours), blood glucose and liver glycogen are at reduced levels.
 Brief high-intensity exercise in this state activates fat oxidation pathways more readily than in the fed state.
-This does not mean “fat burning mode” in the simplistic marketing sense — it means that the substrate utilization profile during and after the session may have a slightly higher proportion of fat relative to carbohydrate.
+This does not mean “fat burning mode” in the simplistic marketing sense; it means that the substrate utilization profile during and after the session may have a slightly higher proportion of fat relative to carbohydrate.

 The practical routine: wake up, drink 250–300 ml of water, perform the 5×60s circuit (no equipment, floor space of approximately 2m × 1m needed), then eat breakfast.
 Total time from alarm to post-workout breakfast: approximately 12–15 minutes.
 This is perhaps the most time-efficient morning routine supported by exercise physiology.
+No warm-up is strictly necessary for a 5-minute pre-breakfast session because the first exercise (burpees at moderate intensity for the first 15–20 seconds) serves as its own warm-up, and the circuit format means intensity escalates naturally across the 5 minutes rather than spiking immediately.

 Progressing to 10 Minutes with RazFit